 Matthew 5:7, NLT

 Mercy is what God extends to people who don’t deserve any.
-Failure to understand God’s deep penchant for mercy is the first step into religious confusion.
+Failure to understand God’s deep penchant becomes the mercy that becomes the religious confusion that typically disturbs us.
 Keep in mind that the Prodigal’s older brother refused to party with the forgiven son.
-How terribly sad.
+How terribly sad, and religiously confusing.
+I have to wonder, who really has been attacked by the enemy?

-In theory, we agree.
+In theory, we agree to Matthew 5.
 We find tremendous inspiration when this verse is read.
-But the noble feelings do not always translate well into dedicated action.
-I have come to see that I must consciously press this into action.
-I must actively show mercy for the healing of others– and to protect my own heart.
+But the noble feelings don’t always translate well into dedicated action.
+I’ve come to see that I must consciously press this into action.
+I must actively show mercy for the healing of others– and if anything to protect my own heart.

-The Kingdom of God is designed for losers; you could say it exists for the sick, the infirm, the sinner.
+The Kingdom of God is specifically designed for losers; it exists for the sick, the stumbler and the sinner.